toylim/paperwork/doc/install.flatpak.markdown

 # Introduction

-This README explains how to install Paperwork using Flatpak.

 Flatpak is a package manager for Linux.
 It is available on all major GNU/Linux distributions.
 It also keeps applications and all their dependencies inside containers, making them easy to update and uninstall.